Jkgitau/Mount-Kenya-University-Bioinformatics-workshop-2022/README.md

-This repository contains information of a training I facilitated together with Dr. Mtakai and Kennedy Mwangi.
+This repository contains information of a training I facilitated together with [Dr. Ngara Mtakai](https://www.ludc.lu.se/mtakai-ngara) and [Kennedy Mwangi] (https://github.com/wanjauk?tab=repositories).
 It is an easy to follow write-up to understand RNA-Seq pipeline